Updated by J. Clifford and S. Mi* (05/22)*

-- The American Academy of Pediatrics recommends exclusively breastfeeding for 6 months, followed by breastfeeding alongside complementary foods until the infant is at least 12 months of age.
+- Breastfeeding has numerous benefits for babies, families, and society alike.
+The American Academy of Pediatrics recommends exclusively breastfeeding for 6 months, followed by breastfeeding alongside complementary foods until the infant is at least 12 months of age.

 - Breast milk contains antibodies and nutrients that are perfectly suited for infant growth and development.

 - Breast feeding is a budget- and environment-friendly way of feeding infants and has protective health effects for mothers.

 Breastfeeding is regarded as the optimal feeding method for infants.
 In fact, infants who breastfeed have a decreased risk for ear infections, allergies, as well as gastrointestinal and respiratory infections.
 Breastfeeding is also associated with a lowered risk of Sudden Infant Death Syndrome (SIDS), which is the leading cause of infant deaths (after 1 month of age) in the United States.
 Research has demonstrated that children who were breastfed as infants also have a lowered risk for chronic conditions such as obesity, type 1 and type 2 diabetes, asthma, and leukemia.
 Additionally, mothers who breastfeed have a lowered risk of breast and ovarian cancer, type 2 diabetes, and postpartum depression.
 Since many health outcomes are affected by the duration of breastfeeding, the longer a mother can breastfeed her infant (after 6 months of age) the healthier both mother and infant will be.

 The American Academy of Pediatrics recommends that mothers exclusively breastfeed their infants for 6 months.
 Upon addition of complementary foods to an infant’s diet, mothers should continue to breastfeed until their infants are at least 12 months old, when possible.